Former Army Green Beret confessed to contact with Russian intelligence, feds say

+“I had a messianic vision for myself in Russia, that I was going to free them from their opressive government, so I was flattered when they reached out to me,” Debbins wrote in a statement released by prosecutors Thursday.
+“In addition, I was concern [sic] what they could have done with my wife’s family.”

-“The defendant confessed collaboration with a very sophisticated foreign intelligence agency, the GRU,” Assistant U.S. Attorney Thomas W. Traxler said, referencing the Main Directorate of the General Staff of the Armed Forces of the Russian Federation.
+Debbins confessed collaboration with a very sophisticated foreign intelligence agency, the GRU,” Assistant U.S. Attorney Thomas W. Traxler said, referencing the Main Directorate of the General Staff of the Armed Forces of the Russian Federation.
 Authorities say that the alleged conspiracy occurred between 1996 and 2011.

-Debbins has worked in intelligence and had access to “highly classified information . . . relating to Russia in particular,” Traxler said.
-His admission came during a security clearance renewal investigation in 2019, Traxler said, when Debbins was teaching in London.
+Debbins has worked in intelligence and had access to “highly classified information,” Traxler said.
+His admission came during a security clearance renewal investigation in 2019, Traxler said.

+A resume released by prosecutors shows Debbins worked for the defense contractors CACI, Booz Allen Hamilton and Cosolutions on Russia and cybersecurity.

 Magistrate Judge John F. Anderson questioned why, if Debbins made an admission in writing in July 2019 and his London home was searched at the time, he was not arrested until now.

-Debbins sat for eight interviews with federal agents, defense attorney David Benowitz noted, and was in regular touch with them.
+Debbins sat for eight interviews with federal agents, defense attorney David Benowitz noted.
 He also flew overseas and returned during the investigation.

-“The government was aware of this situation over a year ago,” Anderson said.

-Traxler said the government was “concerned” Debbins would flee over the past year but had to corroborate the document the prosecutor described as a confession.
+Traxler said the government was “concerned” Debbins would flee over the past year but had to corroborate the statement.
 It would have been “premature” to arrest him any earlier, Traxler said.

-Traxler said that Debbins appealed to Congress in December for help with his career, saying his clearance was on hold because of a “self-reported incident.”
+The court records indicate that Debbins appealed to Sen. Mike Rounds (R-S.D.) in December for help with his security clearance issues, saying he had a job offer as a contractor for the Department of Health and Human Services.

 “Mr. Debbins thought that he was going to be able to talk his way out of it,” Traxler said.
-He said Debbins now “faces a very dire set of options.”

-As he argued unsuccessfully to have his client freed pending trial, defense attorney Benowitz said with a little effort, authorities “could have charged Mr. Debbins” in the past year but decided to allow him to remain in the community.
+As Benowitz argued unsuccessfully to have his client freed pending trial, the defense attorney said that, with a little effort, authorities “could have charged Mr. Debbins” in the past year.

-He also noted that the allegations of collusion with Russia end a decade ago: To say that there’s this immediacy of danger . . . doesn’t fly.”
+He also noted that the allegations of collusion with Russia end a decade ago.

+“To say that there’s this immediacy of danger . . . doesn’t fly,” Benowitz said.

 While Traxler suggested the GRU would help Debbins flee to Russia, Benowitz argued otherwise.